tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/grammar-of-graphics-ggplot2.md

 ---

 ## Overview
-In this building block, we will explore `ggplot2`, a powerful package for creating data visualisations in R. We'll begin by comparing ggplot2 to constructing sentences, where graphical elements are like words and punctuation, guided by the `Grammar of Graphics` concept.
-We'll emphasize the core philosophy of ggplot2, viewing a plot as a combination of independent layers.
+In this building block, we will explore the inner workings of `ggplot2`, a powerful package for creating data visualisations in R. We will zoom in on the core principle of ggplot2, known as the `Grammar of Graphics`.
+This concept views a plot as a composition of distinct, independent layers.

 I'll provide practical examples to illustrate these concepts, starting with creating a basic plot and gradually introducing colour, size, layering geoms, refining aesthetics, incorporating facets for multi-dimensional analysis, and adding labels and annotations.